VictorCoutinho86/microblog/README.md

 # MICROBLOG
 ### Making the tutorial of Miguel Grinberg [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
-For use this project, open a command window, go to source of this project and run:
+For use this project, open a command window, do a git clone of this project, than go to source of project and run:

-> pip install -r requeriments.txt
+> pip install -r requirements.txt

 For installation of all dependencies needed for this project.
 To do this is necessary that you **already have python and pip installed and configured**.